yu-ta-sato/city2graph/docs/index.md

 - Construct graphs from mobility datasets (e.g. bike-sharing, migration, and pedestrian flows)
 - Convert geospatial data (GeoPandas / NetworkX) into tensors (PyTorch Geometric's Data and HeteroData) for graph representation learning, such as Graph Neural Networks (GNNs)

 **City2Graph** empowers researchers and practitioners in GeoAI, Urban Analytics, and Spatial Data Science to build advanced applications.
-It bridges the gap between traditional GIS and modern Graph Neural Networks (GNNs), facilitating research in Urban Mobility, Transportation Networks, and Digital Twins.
+A key distinction of this library is its ability to model complex urban systems by handling multiple geospatial relations as **heterogeneous graphs**.
+It bridges the gap between traditional GIS and modern Graph Neural Networks (GNNs) for a variety of applications.
 By supporting standard libraries like PyTorch Geometric, it enables seamless integration into deep learning workflows for Graph Representation Learning.
+With its versatile graph construction interface, this library can also be used for network analysis of urban systems from multiple geospatial relations, such as multi-modal accessibility (e.g. isochrone with street networks + public transport networks).

 [![GitHub Stars](https://img.shields.io/github/stars/c2g-dev/city2graph)](https://github.com/c2g-dev/city2graph)
 [![PyPI version](https://badge.fury.io/py/city2graph.svg)](https://badge.fury.io/py/city2graph)